 Close contact and responsive nurturing does not lead to the clinginess and neediness our society has come to fear.
 Quite the opposite, a secure attachment will support emotional intelligence, motor and neurological development allowing your child to thrive.

 1. Babywearing promotes bonding and attachment

-Research on bonding and attachment show that attachment “is not dependant on the provision of food but on the provision of soft touch and emotional comfort” (Harlow 1950).
+Research on bonding and attachment shows that attachment “is not dependant on the provision of food but on the provision of soft-touch and emotional comfort” (Harlow 1950).

-Parents who carry their babies frequently are able to provide prolonged periods of close contact, and because of this they are often more aware of their child’s subtle cues.
-This allow the parent to respont more quickly to the child’s needs which in turns builds trust and confidence in both the child, that feels there is an answer to her/ his needs and the parent that feels more confident in her/ his abilities to care for the child.
+Parents who carry their babies frequently are able to provide prolonged periods of close contact, and because of this, they are often more aware of their child’s subtle cues.
+This allows the parent to respond more quickly to the child’s needs which in turn builds trust and confidence in both the child, that feels there is an answer to her/ his needs and the parent that feels more confident in her/ his abilities to care for the child.

 Babywearing can be particularly helpful in promoting bonding and attachment in special circumstances such as when the baby was in NICU after the birth, or when for any reason there has been separation after the birth.
 It can help both the parent and the child to feel a strong connection and a sense of belonging.

 2. Babywearing may reduce postnatal depression

 Many sources quote that one in ten women suffer from postnatal depression but last year (2014) it was reported by the Royal College of Midwives (RCM) that nearly 60% of mothers felt down or depressed after giving birth.

 Anti-stress effects of oxytocin are particularly strong in response to a low-intensity stimulation of the skin which the baby provides to their mothers by simply resting against them.
 A sling provides a longer period of time where this is possible.